Rhinemann/mage-hack/src/chapters/Factions.typ

 Of all the Traditions, the Verbena are perhaps most challenged by the changes brought to the world by advancing technology and expanding civilizations.
 Each member must find a way to apply the lessons and practices of the old ways to the modern world, or be seen by both mages and mortals as merely a fringe practitioner of a dying craft.

-==== Organization
-Covens -- often numbering 13, nine, seven, or three -- make up this group's foundation.
-Solitary Verbenae exist, but most members of this Tradition prefer to work in groups.
-Women probably outnumber men overall, and they're granted more respect here than in most other groups.
-Many female mages gravitate toward this Tradition for that reason.
-Two leaders (taking priest and priestess roles although both might be male, female, or transgender) govern the larger covens, with a single witch in charge of three-person groups.
-Covens tend to favor older members over younger ones, and old-school covens can be quite autocratic.
-Although disputes often get resolved through votes, those votes might involve ordeals, tests, or combat.

-This Tradition respects strong bloodlines.
-And so, whenever possible, Verbena covens follow family lineage.
-Each coven has a grove, though that grove might be a garden in the leader's back yard.
-Large meetings occur eight times a year, during the two equinoxes, the two solstices, and on Imbolc (Feb.
-2), Beltane (May 1), Lammas (Aug.
-1), and Samhain (Oct.
-31).
-Plenty of Verbenae also gather at Christmas (Dec.
-25) and on July 1, especially as shifts of climate and culture blur the distinction between Nature's seasonal cycles.

-==== Initiation
-Verbena newcomers undergo a ritual death and rebirth.
-An intense period of study, testing, and meditation climaxes in a distressing ordeal -- sometimes illusionary, often real.
-If and when the coven members are satisfied with the initiate's trustworthiness and dedication, they call the elements as witnesses.
-As they were during the Burning Times, most Verbenae remain loyal unto death.

 ==== Focus
 Verbena Arts concentrate on doing a lot with very little.
 Their tools are practical as well as symbolic, with uses that reach back to antiquity.
 "Pagan" in every sense of that word, these magicks hold deep ties to Nature.
-Shape-changing, transformation, healing and injury, divination, purification, growth and withering, natural cycles, and the tricky ways of Fate are witch-folk specialties.
+Shape-changing, transformation, healing and injury, divination, purification, growth and withering, natural cycles, and the tricky ways of Fate are witch-folk specialities.

-To all Verbenae, _Creation's Divine and Alive_.
-Because Creation, life, and divinity aren't particularly nice, other common Verbena paradigms include _A World of Gods and Monsters_, _Might is Right_, _Bring Back the Golden Age_, and _Everything is Chaos_.
-Witchcraft is the group's core practice, with certain individuals favoring Voudoun, dominion, weird science, chaos magick, yoga, martial arts, High Ritual, cybernetics, the Art of Desire, craftwork, medicine-work, and even organic hypertech.
+/* To all Verbenae, _Creation's Divine and Alive_.
+Because Creation, life, and divinity aren't particularly nice, other common Verbena paradigms include _A World of Gods and Monsters_, _Might is Right_, _Bring Back the Golden Age_, and _Everything is Chaos_. */ Witchcraft is the group's core practice, with certain individuals favouring Voudoun, dominion, weird science, chaos magick, yoga, martial arts, High Ritual, cybernetics, the Art of Desire, craftwork, medicine-work, and even organic hypertech.

 ==== Bonus Asset